-Accepted disposal outcomes are published on the website and the online register.
+Accepted disposal outcomes are published on the website and a social worker's public extract of the register.
 You can read more about what fitness to practise information we publish in our fitness to practise publications policy.

 The hearing is your chance to present your case, so it’s in your best interest to attend it.
 If you attend your hearing, you will get the opportunity to:

 - give evidence yourself under oath or affirmation

 - call your own witnesses to give evidence under oath or affirmation, for example to give evidence to your character

 Representation at hearings